Lining Pro.com Technical Brief

 Condition scoring does not automatically prescribe one repair method.
 A Grade 4 or Grade 5 observation does not automatically mean full replacement, and a Grade 2 observation does not automatically mean no action.
 The score is a decision-support tool.
 The final recommendation depends on pipe material, depth, access, diameter, defect location, service criticality, flow conditions, surrounding assets, cost, risk, and consequence of failure.

-In trenchless sewer repair, condition grading helps determine whether a pipe is a cleaning problem, a point repair candidate, a CIPP lining candidate, a pipe bursting candidate, or a replacement candidate.
+In trenchless sewer repair, PACPTMTMTMTMTM-style condition grading can help determine whether a pipe is primarily a cleaning problem, a point repair candidate, a CIPP lining candidate, a pipe bursting candidate, a replacement candidate, or a candidate for additional engineering review.

 Maintenance Candidate